Home Compare GLW vs STX

 Corning vs Seagate Technology Holdings: Which Stock Looks Stronger in 2026?

-Seagate Technology leads structurally, with profitability as the clearest single gap between the two profiles.
-Corning still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Seagate Technology holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+Corning does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

 Most of the separation is still concentrated in profitability.
-The overall score gap is 11 points in favour of Seagate Technology Holdings plc.
+Seagate Technology Holdings plc leads by 21 points on the overall comparison score.

 Trajectory Similarity